-This Texas Caviar recipe is the bomb!
+This Texas Caviar recipe is one of my favorite recipes!
 It’s absolutely bursting with flavor!
-I made it with black-eyed peas, roasted red and green peppers, scallions and homemade lime vinaigrette.
+I made it with black-eyed peas, roasted red and green peppers, scallions and homemade Italian vinaigrette.
 It’s a fantastic side dish for cookouts during the summer or serve it as an appetizer with chips for good luck on New Years Eve!

 I remember the first time I laid eyes on Texas Caviar, my parents were having a New Year’s eve party, and my mom, who is from Texas, had piled it high into a tall glass bowl.
 I think my eyes were only table height, but they were glued to that brightly colored salad.
 I literally was salivating over it.

 Since then it has been a favorite of mine for New Year’s Eve and to serve as a dip or salad for summer barbecue parties and backyard picnics.

 - I love traditional Texas Caviar, without corn or black beans, and that’s what I am sharing today.
 Here I also took a more updated and from-scratch approach by using homemade vinaigrette and dropped the added sugar a bit as well.

 - I soaked the black-eyed peas in advance and boiled them from scratch.
 This makes a big difference in the final dish.
 (I’ll explain why in a minute.)

 - I went the extra mile and roasted the peppers, which really makes the texture great and adds a bit of smoky flavor.
 This is optional, but it adds rich smoky flavor to the recipe which your guests will absolutely love!
 Trust me, when you serve this you will get many requests for a copy of the recipe!